Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 30 Maret 2025 06.23.45 UTC
+- WIB: Minggu, 30 Maret 2025 09.07.00 UTC
-- WITA: Minggu, 30 Maret 2025 07.23.45 UTC
+- WITA: Minggu, 30 Maret 2025 10.07.00 UTC
-- WIT: Minggu, 30 Maret 2025 08.23.45 UTC
+- WIT: Minggu, 30 Maret 2025 11.07.00 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: funny
+Kategori: motivational